Kiran7007/Interview-Preparation/README.md

     **START_REDELIVER_INTENT:** <br>
     If the system kills the service after onStartCommand() returns, recreate the service and call onStartCommand() with the last intent that was delivered to the service.
 Any pending intents are delivered in turn.
 This is *suitable for services that are actively performing a job that should be immediately resumed, such as downloading a file.*

-*  **What are different launch modes available in Android?** <br/>
+* **Launch modes in Android?** </br>
-    There are four launch modes for an Activity in Android as follows:
+   * **Standard**: It creates a new instance of an activity in the task from which it was started.
+Multiple instances of the activity can be created and multiple instances can be added to the same or different tasks.
-    1) **standard** : Creates a new instance of an activity in the task from which it is started every single time.
-It is the default mode if not declared.
+     * Example: Suppose there is an activity stack of A -> B -> C. Now if we launch B again with the launch mode as “standard”, the new stack will be A -> B -> C -> B.
-    <br/>Eg: If we have an activity stack of A->B->C, If we launch Activity C again using standard Mode, the activity stack will now be A->B->C->C. We can see that two instances of C are present in the activity stack.
+   * **SingleTop**: It is the same as the standard, except if there is a previous instance of the activity that exists in the top of the stack, then it will not create a new instance but rather send the intent to the existing instance of the activity.

-    1) **singleTop** : Same as standard except that if the activity is at the top of the stack, then the same instance will be used.
-Now the existing Activity at the top will receive the intent through a call to its onNewIntent() method.
+     * Example: Suppose there is an activity stack of A -> B. Now if we launch C with the launch mode as “singleTop”, the new stack will be A -> B -> C as usual.
-     <br/>Eg: If we have an activity stack of A->B->C, If we launch Activity C again using singleTop Mode, the activity stack remains to be A->B->C. However if we launch B, then B will be added as new Instance to the stack (A->B->C->B).
+     * Now if there is an activity stack of A -> B -> C. If we launch C again with the launch mode as “singleTop”, the new stack will still be A -> B -> C.

-    2) **singleTask** : A new task will be created and activity will be created at the root of this new task whenever we use launch mode as singleTask.
-However, if there is already a separate task with same instance, the system will call that activity's onNewIntent() method to route the intent.
-There can only be one instance of activity existing at a time.
+   * **SingleTask**: A new task will always be created and a new instance will be pushed to the task as the root one.
+So if the activity is already in the task, the intent will be redirected to onNewIntent() else a new instance will be created.
+At a time only one instance of activity will exist.
-    <br/>Eg: If our activity stack is A->B->C and if we launch D using singleTask, it will be A->B->C->[D].
-Here braces represents the stack in separate task.
-If we call E using standard mode, then it will be A->B->C->[D->E].<br/>
+     * Example: Suppose there is an activity stack of A -> B -> C -> D. Now if we launch D with the launch mode as “singleTask”, the new stack will be A -> B -> C -> D as usual.
-    If we have A->B->C and if we call B again using singleTask launch Mode, the stack will now be A->[B] with B in a separate task.
-Activity C will be destroyed.
+     * Now if there is an activity stack of A -> B -> C -> D.  If we launch activity B again with the launch mode as “singleTask”, the new activity stack will be A -> B. Activities C and D will be destroyed.

-    1) **singleInstance** : Same as Single Task except it creates a new activity in a task and no other activities can then launched into that task.
-That task will forever contains only that activity.
-If we use standard or singleTop to launch another activities, they are launched into another tasks.
+   * **SingleInstance**: Same as single task but the system does not launch any activities in the same task as this activity.
+If new activities are launched, they are done so in a separate task.
-    <br/>Eg: if the Activity stack is A->B and now we launched C using singleInstance Launch Mode, the new stack will be A->B->[C].
-Now if we call a new activity D from C, it will be launched into separate task.
-Now the new stack will be A->B->[C]->[D].
-Now if we launch E from activity B, Then new stack will be A->B->E [C]->[D].
-If we call C again, onNewIntent() of C will be called and new stack will be A->B->E->[C] [D].
+     * Eg: Suppose there is an activity stack of A -> B -> C -> D. If we launch activity B again with the launch mode as “singleTask”, the new activity stack will be:

-    You can read more about them [here](https://developer.android.com/guide/components/activities/tasks-and-back-stack#ManifestForTasks).
+     * Task1 — A -> B -> C  and Task2 — D</br>

 *  **How do you declare the launch mode in your application?** <br/>
     via manifest, in activity's tag.
 For Eg., -> android:launchMode="singleTask"